 My Awesome Phase Vocoder (Audio Examples and Free Software Download)

-In the spirit of the blog post I wrote on Alternative Music Production Software a few weeks ago, I've been spending a good amount of time working on a phase vocoder lately.
+I've been spending a good amount of time working on a phase vocoder lately.
 I'm happy to say I have an early working demo version that sounds quite good.

 The phase vocoder allows for stretching and compressing the time duration of audio (as shown in the waveforms above) without changing the pitch or having adverse effects on the quality of the audio.